Chapter 14 : Year 2: Breaking News

 He took a few steps forwards and threw the newspaper onto the table.
 It landed upside down from where Ginny sat, but she could still see the photo of herself and Harry, taken at the anniversary of the battle, and the headline: ALL ABOUT HARRY POTTER’S SECRET LOVE AFFAIR!
 An icing sensation ran through Ginny’s body as she turned the newspaper around and began reading.

-Harry Potter does not settle with cheating death – twice! – despite being only nineteen years old.
-According to the Daily Prophet’s reliable source, he is also cheating on his girlfriend Ginny Weasley, chaser of the Holyhead Harpies and sister of Potter’s companion, Ronald Weasley.
+Cheating death – twice! – despite being only nineteen years old does not seem to be enough to satisfy Harry Potter.
+According to the Daily Prophet’s reliable source, he is also cheating on his girlfriend Ginny Weasley, 18, Chaser of the Holyhead Harpies and sister of Potter’s companion, Ronald Weasley.
 A dark-haired beauty has been spotted sneaking out of Potter’s flat on several occasions, but it is not until now that she steps into the light.
 Ruby Percell, 21, confirms their love affair in an interview with our reporter.

 “Yes, we are a couple,” she admits.
 “Of course, we have tried to be discrete to avoid hurting anyone’s feelings, but truth is that not even Harry Potter is perfect.
 He was feeling a bit guilty when it started, but I guess he just couldn’t resist me.”